-- assessed activities. - Attendance at lectures given by visiting speakers with a background in sport. • - Trips such as a visit to Loughborough University. - Weekly supported study sessions. - Use of the online virtual learning environment 'Everlearner'.
+- Attendance at games sessions and extra-curricular clubs/activities to further personal performance in students' main assessed activities. - Attendance at lectures given by visiting speakers with a background in sport. - Trips such as a visit to Loughborough University. - Weekly supported study sessions. - Use of the online virtual learning environment 'Everlearner'.